 Geostationary weather satellites work by sensing electromagnetic radiation to indicate the presence of clouds, water vapor, and surface features.
 Unlike ground-based radar systems and some other types of satellites, these satellites do not send energy waves into the atmosphere and analyze returning signals.
-Rather, the GOES work by passively sensing energy.
-The GOES sense visible (reflected sunlight) and infrared (for example, heat energy), from the Earth’s surface, clouds, and atmosphere.
-The Earth and atmosphere emit infrared energy 24 hours a day, and satellites can sense this energy continuously.
+Rather, GOES work by passively sensing energy.
+GOES sense visible (reflected sunlight) and infrared (for example, heat energy), from Earth’s surface, clouds, and atmosphere.
+Earth and the atmosphere emit infrared energy 24 hours a day, and satellites can sense this energy continuously.
 In contrast, visible imagery is available only during daylight hours when sunlight is reflected.

-Most visible light passes right through the atmosphere, but no so much through the clouds.
+Most visible light passes right through the atmosphere, but not so much through the clouds.
 Clouds reflect some of the visible light back into space.
 How much depends upon the thickness and height of the cloud.
 Earth’s surface absorbs the visible light energy, gets warmer, and re-radiates the energy as infrared radiation.
 Clouds also absorb some of the visible light energy, as well as the infrared energy re-radiated from Earth.
 Satellite sensors are particularly sensitive to those wavelengths of infrared energy re-radiated up through to the atmosphere to space.
-Scientists can measure the height, temperature, moisture content (and more) of nearly every feature of the Earth’s atmosphere, ocean, and land surface, with and without vegetation.
+Scientists can measure the height, temperature, moisture content (and more) of nearly every feature of Earth’s atmosphere, ocean, and land surface, with and without vegetation.